PeterVranken/ST4ForOctave/readMe.md

 StringTemplate-for-Octave is a SourceForge open source project, which presents an interface between GNU Octave (<http://www.Octave.org>) and StringTemplate V4 (<http://www.stringtemplate.org>).
-Although Octave is basically an environment for data processing and development of mathematical algorithms is it due to its convenient and very efficient scripting language well suited for general scripting and text processing, too.
+Although Octave is basically an environment for data analysis and development of mathematical algorithms is it due to its convenient and very efficient scripting language well suited for general scripting and text processing, too.
 (Here, "very efficient" is meant in terms of development effort and progress.)
 In this context, a template engine is a useful component.

 StringTemplate V4 is a popular Java implementation of a powerful and